 Try Belgian Fries

-Imagine that people are waiting patiently for more than 30 minutes in line only to taste some!
+Imagine that people are waiting patiently in line for more than 30 minutes only to taste some!

 Brussel even has a Friet Museum, so head there if you are interested.

 There are several stories about this little boy.
-One story says that the child disappeared during festivities, and the family searched him for days.
+One story says that the child disappeared during festivities, and the family searched for him for days.
 Finally, the parents found him urinating on a street corner.